leobalter/object-enumerables/README.md

-The return is similar to the current triplet `{keys, values, entries}` in `Object`, the main difference is the enumerating the properties in the prototype chain, like the `for…in` loop. `Object.keysIn` has got an extra motivation after `Reflect.enumerate` removal, following the removal of the `[[Enumerate]]` internal method.
+The return is similar to the current triplet `{keys, values, entries}` in `Object`, the main difference is the enumerating the properties in the prototype chain, like the `for…in` loop. `Object.enumerableKeys` has got an extra motivation after `Reflect.enumerate` removal, following the removal of the `[[Enumerate]]` internal method.